Biden vows US to act decisively if Russia invades Ukraine

 “President Biden made clear that the United States and its allies and partners will respond decisively if Russia further invades Ukraine,” White House press secretary Jen Psaki said in a statement following the call.

-Psaki added that Biden underscored his commitment to the principle of “nothing about you without you,” the tenant that it won’t negotiate policy that impacts Europe without its allies’ input.
+Psaki added that Biden underscored his commitment to the principle of “nothing about you without you,” the tenet that it won’t negotiate policy that impacts Europe without its allies’ input.

 Biden has spoken of hitting Russia with economy-jarring sanctions if it moves on Ukraine’s territory, but he said last month that U.S. military action is not on the table.